Thu Feb 23th / Roy Pedersen / translations

 LOST IN POKER TRANSLATION WITH WSOP GAELLE VS. PLAYBOY GAELLE

-When rumor reached me that the new host for Battle of Malta spoke 5 languages I immediately thought of interviewing her for the All In Translations blog.
+When rumor reached me that the new host for Battle of Malta spoke 5 languages I immediately thought of interviewing her for the All-in Global blog.
 Then I started researching and it all went terribly wrong.

 It was in the backseat of a taxi on the way to ICE Totally Gaming Day 2 when I saw a post that grabbed my attention.
 For quite some time, I had been looking for a public gaming person which was also a language genius – and there she was…

-Gaelle was able to speak English, French, Spanish, Portuguese and Dutch.
+Gaelle was able to speak English, French, Spanish, Portuguese, and Dutch.
 Perfect!
-Also it didn’t hurt that her new employer was Pokerlistings‘ Battle of Malta.
-All In Translations and Battle of Malta have a very good standing, especially with the Tournament Director Ivonne Montealegre which was, in fact, the first person ever to order poker localization from us back in our cradle days.
+Also, it didn’t hurt that her new employer was Pokerlistings‘ Battle of Malta.
+All-in Global and Battle of Malta have a very good standing, especially with the Tournament Director Ivonne Montealegre which was, in fact, the first person ever to order poker localization from us back in our cradle days.
 I was confident our request for an interview would be approved and I wasn’t wrong.

 A week later, the interview had been cleared with Galle’s management, so I started doing my research.
 Her last name had not come up yet.
 Nothing a Google search cannot fix, right?